-The Bank's total deposit base was ISK 455 billion at 31 December 2014.
-The Bank's other funding at 31 December 2014 was in the form of long-term senior debt and subordinated debt (ISK 200.6 billion and ISK 31.6 billion, respectively, at 31 December 2014) and equity (ISK 160.7 billion at 31 December 2014).
-As at 31 December 2014, around 58 per cent. of the Bank's deposits were on demand, 21.1 per cent. had a maturity of up to three months, 10.2 per cent. had a maturity of between three and 12 months, 9.9 per cent. had a maturity of between one and five years and 0.8 per cent. had a maturity of more than five years.
+The Bank's total deposit base was ISK 469.4 billion at 31 December 2015.
+The Bank's other funding at 31 December 2015 was in the form of long-term senior debt and subordinated debt (ISK 256.1 billion and ISK 10.4 billion, respectively, at 31 December 2015) and equity (ISK 192.8 billion at 31 December 2015).
+As at 31 December 2015, around 57 per cent. of the Bank's deposits were on demand, 20.3 per cent. had a maturity of up to three months, 19.2 per cent. had a maturity of between three and 12 months, 2.9 per cent. had a maturity of between one and five years and 0.4 per cent. had a maturity of more than five years.

 On 1 December 2013, new liquidity rules issued by the Central Bank took effect, overriding rules on liquidity and cash ratios that had previously been reported by the Group.
-The new rules are based on liquidity standards introduced in the Basel III Accord, which are to be implemented in 2015 on a global level.
+The new rules are based on liquidity standards introduced in the Basel III Accord, which began to be implemented in 2015 on a global level.
 These standards specify the Liquidity Coverage Ratio (LCR), which is the balance between highly liquid assets and the expected net cash outflow of the Group in the following 30 day period under stressed conditions.